rostacik/VB2TSDatesHelper/README.md

 What is this project about
 -
-This is mall JavaScript library, generated in TypeScript and unit tested with tsUnit to simulate some of VBScript stuff namely :
+This is small JavaScript library, generated in TypeScript and unit tested with tsUnit to simulate some of VBScript stuff namely :

 - FormatDateTime (with 1,2,3 and 4 param),
 - DatePart with ww param,